aktsk/apkutil/README.md

 # apkutil
+`apkutil` is a useful utility for android app security testing.
+It is a wrapper for `apktool` and `apksigner`, `aapt` commands.

 ## Installation
+Since `apkutil` is implemented in Python, it can be installed with the pip command, which is a Python package management system.

 ```
 $ pip install git+ssh://git@github.com/aktsk/apkutil.git
 ```

 ## Usage
+The command outputs are displayed in color.
+Subcommands can be used to invoke a feature.

 ![debuggable](./img/debuggable.png)

 ### debuggable
+`debuggable` subcommand makes the apk debuggable.
 Decode the APK, set debuggable attribute to `true` in AndroidManifest, and rebuild it.
+This feature is useful to use [aktsk/apk-medit](https://github.com/aktsk/apk-medit).

 ```
 $ apkutil debuggable sample.apk